abhishek8911/streamsnip/README.md

 after extensive issue in clipping by my one of the favorite streamer.
 I made this </br>

 How to Use ?

+2 options
+1 ) give me discord webhook url and your youtube channel link.
+I can host it for you for the time being

+or

+Host it yoursef
 first edit `creds.json` with channelid and discord webhook where the request is to be done </br>
 and then just run `main.py` `python3 main.py` </br>
 you can use `nohup python3 main.py &` to run the script in background </br>